-Note that, the encoded feature dimension $l$ used in \cref{sec:encoder} is depend on the $\V U$.
-Which further determines the map size in the next section (~\cref{sec:UCM}).
-There is a trade-off between the approximation and map size.
+It is important to note that the dimension of the encoded feature, $l$, used in \cref{sec:encoder}, depends on $\V U$.
+It further determines the size of the map in the next section (~\cref{sec:UCM}).

-We plot the eigenvalue from $\Lambda$ in \cref{fig:eigenvalues} and find the matrix is mainly affect by the few pairs with large eigenvalues.
-Most of the eigenvalues are lower than 1.
-We thus choose $l=20$ which is around $0.8$ in that plot to approximate the kernel while maintain a small feature dimension.
+The eigenvalues of $\Lambda$ are plotted in \cref{fig:eigenvalues}, revealing that the matrix is primarily influenced by a small number of pairs with significant eigenvalues.
+Most of the eigenvalues are less than 1.
+Therefore, we choose $l=20$ which is about $0.8$ in this plot to approximate the kernel while maintaining a compact feature dimension.

-Note that, we only sample and decomposite once.
-Then encoding-decoding in \cref{fig:encoder} merely need to load and reuse the parameters for the $f_{posi}$, $f_{enc}$ and $f_{dec}$.
-Related works requires pretrain on large dataset of objects~\cite{huang2021di,li2022bnv} or indoor scenes~\cite{zhu2022nice}.
-But for our model \textbf{no training is needed}.
+Note that we perform a single sampling and decomposition step.
+Subsequently, the encoding-decoding process in \cref{fig:encoder} only requires loading and reusing the parameters for $f_{posi}$, $f_{enc}$ and $f_{dec}$.
+In contrast, related works often involve pre-training on large datasets of objects~\cite{huang2021di,li2022bnv} or indoor scenes~\cite{zhu2022nice}.
+For our model, however, \textbf{no training is needed}.